marco-c/gecko-dev-comments-removed/docs/contributing/how_to_contribute_firefox.rst

 How to contribute to Firefox
 ============================

-This guide covers the basics of working on Firefox code.
-You'll learn how to set up your dev environment, build Firefox locally, and submit changes.
-The simplest commands are listed, with more detailed documentation linked from each section.

 The whole process is a bit long, and it will take time to get things right.
 If at any point you are stuck, please don't hesitate to ask at `https://chat.mozilla.org <https://chat.mozilla.org>`__